Frequently Asked Questions About Techtonica

 How long is Techtonica's full-time program?

-The program consists of six months of full-time training, Monday through Friday, followed by six months of placement or job search support.
+The program consists of five to six months of full-time training, Monday through Friday, followed by six months of placement or job search support.

 Where does Techtonica's program take place?